hendrikmelse/smart_home/Clients/led_strip_manager/README.md

 ```

 ### Timeout
 The timeout defines how long the command will remain active on the strip before lower priority commands are allowed to be executed.
-If not defined, it defaults to 60 seconds
+If not defined, it defaults to 60 seconds.
+After the timeout is reached, the next-highest priority command that has not yet timed out will be executed.

 ### Priority
-The priority tells the controller
+The priority tells the controller whether to listed to the command or not.
+A higher number means higher priority.
+If a command is sent with the same priority as the currently running command, then the new command WILL be executed.